Learn the key differences between pips and ticks in trading, how they impact Forex strategies, and their applications across various markets.

 Understanding Ticks

 Ticks apply across various markets, representing the smallest price movement in a given instrument.
+Unlike pips, tick values and increments can vary dramatically between asset classes, exchanges, and even individual securities.

 How Ticks Work

 A tick refers to any change in price, whether up or down.
 Its value depends on market conventions and contract terms.
+For example, in futures markets, tick values are set by the exchange, while in equities they are often standardized to $0.01 increments under SEC regulations.

 Ticks Across Markets